 The limitations period applicable to the claim or action has expired; and

 The failure to file the certificate was neither willful nor the result of gross negligence.

 Md.
 Code Ann., Cts. & Jud.
 Proc. § 3-2A-04(b)(1)(ii).
 Dunham contended that this exception is mandatory and must be granted when the 2 conditions are met.

 The COSA agreed with the plaintiff that this exception is mandatory based on the plain language of the statute and related case law.
 According to the COSA, the use of the term “shall” in the statute effectively makes the extension mandatory.
 The COSA held that when a plaintiff fails to file an expert certificate, the courts must grant a “good cause” extension as long as the 2 required conditions are present.
 Applying this rule to the instant case, the COSA found that Dunham was entitled to the extension because: (1) the limitations period had expired; and (2) his failure to file the certificate was not intentional or grossly negligent.
 Therefore, the COSA reversed the Circuit Court’s dismissal and remanded the case with instructions to grant Dunham the required extension.

 Take-Home Message from This Case

-There are times when you have to file a malpractice case close to the statute of limitations for reasons outside of your control.
+Sometimes you have to file a malpractice case in Maryland close to the statute of limitations for reasons outside of your control.
 It has happened to us.
 I have no idea what the delay was in filing this case.
 It could have for a very good reason.
 But too many medical malpractice cases are filed too close to the statute for no good reason.
-If all of this happened and the statute had no run, plaintiff would be free to refile his case.
+If all of this happened, and the statute had no run, the plaintiff would be free to refile his case.
 But when malpractice lawyers file close to the statute of limitations, they have little protection from Maryland’s arcane law governing malpractice actions.